Student Health Center Getting Healthy, Keeping Healthy

 In the event that an appointment is unavailable, and it is not advised to delay a physician’s evaluation, arrangements may be made to visit a local Urgent Care Center.
 Typically, there is a charge for their services and the student would be responsible for any payment(s) required.
 The cost is dependent on insurance coverage/plans.

-All full-time students must have a completed Student Health Record (PDF), including complete immunization documentation, on file in the Student Health Center (graduate & part-time students excluded).
+All full-time students must have a completed Student Health Record (PDF), including complete Immunization Documentation (PDF), on file in the Student Health Center.
 It is important the nurse has an up-to-date health history that includes information such as food/drug allergies, medical conditions, prescribed medications, etc. Please submit completed Student Health Record forms to:

 Failure to submit a completed Student Health Record with proper immunization documentation may result in the student's inability to register for classes.
 To request a waiver of the immunization requirement, students must complete the Immunization Waiver form (PDF); submit the completed form to the Student Health Center.